RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 2.md

 D	is	incorrect	because	the	lessons	learned	analysis	is	performed	after the	audit	has	been	conducted.
 It	represents	the	opportunity	to	review the	audit	and	the	steps	taken	to	accomplish	it,	including	the	scope,	and serves	to	refine	future	audits	and	processes.

-### Qustion # 26 - ISO/IEC	27018	was	developed	to	establish	standards	for	privacyinvolving	cloud	computing.
+### Qustion # 26 - ISO/IEC	27018	was	developed	to	establish	standards	for	privacy involving	cloud	computing.
 One	of	its	key	components	specifies	the	type and	frequency	of	audits.
 Which	of	the	following	represents	the	type	and frequency	of	audits	established	under	the	standard?
 A.	Independent,	yearly
 B.	Internal,	every	six	months
 C.	Independent,	every	six	months